pavel-malashko/TEST-Frontend/README.md

 - cd in terminal or  command line

-- yarn or npm install
+- npm install

-- yarn start  or npm start
+- npm start